Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 TRANSPORTATION: Dybbølsbro St. → Nørreport St. via S-commuter train lines A, B, or C (20 min, 3 stops, free w/ Copenhagen Discover Card or DKK 24)

-One of four Danish palaces we’ll be exploring in this itinerary, Rosenborg Castle sheds light on the House of Oldenburg which reigned over Denmark from 1448-1863.
+One of four Danish palaces in this itinerary, Rosenborg Castle sheds light on the House of Oldenburg which reigned over Denmark from 1448-1863.

-Stepping into the immaculately preserved homes of past monarchs is the closest I’ve gotten to living out my Bridgerton royal fantasies.
-Aside from showcasing the most outrageously ornate gold and silver furnishings in maximally-decorated parlors, this particular landmark also houses historic weapons in the armory, handcrafted amber and ivory art pieces, and old royal memorabilia including two crowns with the BIGGEST sapphire I’ve ever seen.
+Aside from showcasing outrageously ornate gold and silver furnishings in maximally-decorated parlors, this particular landmark also houses historic weapons in the armory, handcrafted amber and ivory art pieces, and old royal memorabilia including two crowns with the biggest sapphire I’ve ever seen.

 Rosenborg is located in the center of Copenhagen in the middle of Kongens Have.
-Upon approaching this beautiful brick building, you may notice men in uniform walking around some pretty big guns.
-Luckily there’s no need for alarm, as these Life Guards are present to guard the entire Danish treasury, which for 400 years has taken care of Danish kings and queens’ most precious treasures in the basement under Rosenborg Castle.
+Upon approaching the brick building, you may notice men in uniform walking around with some sizable weapons.
+Luckily there’s no need for alarm, as these Life Guards protect the Danish treasury, which for 400 years has taken care of Danish royalty’s most precious treasures in the basement under Rosenborg Castle.
 The castle was originally built in 1606-1607 as a summerhouse by order of King Christian IV, who was a bit of a Danish visionary and ordered the construction of all four castles featured in this itinerary.

-Although Rosenborg Castle is free to enter with the Copenhagen Discover Card or DKK 130 otherwise, the space is a bit narrow and cramped; To mitigate crowding, only a certain number of visitors are allowed inside during a specified time slot.
-To avoid having to wait to enter the castle, it’s recommended you pre-book a ticket and arrive at your designated entrance time.
+Although Rosenborg Castle is free to enter with the Copenhagen Discover Card or DKK 130 otherwise, the space is a bit narrow and cramped.
+To mitigate crowding, only a certain number of visitors are allowed inside during a specified time slot.
+To avoid having to wait to enter the castle, pre-book a ticket and arrive at your designated entrance time.

-Check out the King’s Garden around the castle before you leave the area — the rose garden to the right of the moat is particularly enchanting with crisply-manicured hedges shaped like stars flanking the rose beds.
+Check out the King’s Garden before you leave—the rose garden to the right of the moat is particularly enchanting with neatly-manicured hedges shaped like stars flanking the rose beds.

 Palmehuset

-Directly across the street from Rosenborg Castle is the National Museum of Natural History’s botanical garden, spread over 10 hectares comprising the biggest plant collection in Denmark.
-Enjoy this expansive green space within the city, strolling amongst various sections showcasing Danish plants, perennial plants, annual plants, rock gardens with mountainous plants, and a Conifer hill encompassing over 13,000 unique species.
-During the summer, you can also explore a butterfly house for a small fee.
+Directly across the street is the National Museum of Natural History’s botanical garden, spread over 10 hectares as the biggest plant collection in Denmark.
+Enjoy this expansive green space within the city, strolling amongst various sections showcasing Danish, perennial, annual plants, rock gardens with mountainous plants, and a Conifer hill encompassing over 13,000 unique species.
+During the summer, explore the butterfly house for a small fee.

 The highlight of this natural oasis is a tropical palm house called Palmehuset dating back to 1874.
-Each of the various green houses connected within this elaborate glass structure are temperature controlled, allowing an environment suitable for Arctic plants to be cultivated in one room while another dry, hot section of the greenhouse is packed with desert cacti.
-Entry is free with the Copenhagen Discover card, or DKK 60 otherwise.
+Each green house connected within this elaborate glass structure is temperature-controlled, facilitating an environment suitable for Arctic plants in one room while another dry, hot section of the greenhouse is packed with desert cacti.
+Entry is free with the Copenhagen Discover card or DKK 60 otherwise.

-In the center-most greenhouse, you’ll find the towering palms trees which give Palmehuset its name.
-On the ground floor search for sculptures tucked amongst tree trunks and palm fronds, or you can scale the cast-iron spiral staircase to observe the treetops from above.
+In the center-most greenhouse, find the towering palms which give Palmehuset its name.
+On the ground floor, search for sculptures tucked amongst trunks and palm fronds, or scale the cast-iron spiral staircase to observe the treetops from above.
 The tall, narrow steps lead 16 meters upwards towards a circular platform which wraps around the entirety of the domed glass roof.

 Pro Tip:

-If you’re visiting Copenhagen in the winter and want to escape the cold for a bit, the heated greenhouses within Palmehuset serve as the perfect balmy oases to warm your hands in.
+If visiting Copenhagen in the winter, escape the cold in the heated greenhouses of Palmehuset which serve as the perfect balmy oasis to warm your hands in.

 Lunch - Torvehallerne

-Once you’ve gotten your fix of looking at plants, take a five minute walk over to Torvehallerne, an urban covered marketplace featuring high quality stalls with local crops, gourmet foods, beverages and desserts.
+Walk five minutes to Torvehallerne, an urban covered marketplace featuring high-quality stalls selling local crops, gourmet foods, beverages, and desserts.

-Wander through speciality stands offering fresh produce and food bars representing cuisines from all over the world, which are predominantly sustainable and organic.
+Wander through speciality stands offering fresh produce and food bars representing cuisines from around the world which are predominantly sustainable and organic.
 Regardless of your dining preferences, you’re sure to find something scrumptious suited to your taste at one of the top attractions to visit when traveling to Copenhagen.

-Other highlights in Torvehallerne include Granny’s House which sells traditional Danish rum ball desserts called romkulger, Summerbird for chocolate-coated marshmallow treats called flødeboller, and the Coffee Collective to taste arguably some of the best coffee in Copenhagen.
-Being that highly regarded, you can expect to wait in a loooong line before you’re able to order a cup of joe.
+Other highlights include Granny’s House which sells traditional Danish rum ball desserts called romkulger, Summerbird for chocolate-coated marshmallow treats called flødeboller, and the Coffee Collective to taste arguably some of the best coffee in Copenhagen.
+Being that highly regarded, expect to wait in a long line before you’re able to order a cup of joe.

 Round Tower

 Once you’re fed and rested, stroll down the street to Rundetaarn, or the Round Tower.
 Also commissioned for construction by Christian IV in 1637, the Round Tower is part of the Trinity Complex comprising the Observatory at the top of the tower, the University Library above the Trinity Church, and the church itself below.
-Built using the royal colors of red and yellow, the tower interior ascends into the air via a spiral ramp you can climb to reach the upper deck with a 360-degree view of Copenhagen.
-Along the way, you’ll pass a planetarium at the upper end of the spiral ramp displaying the current planetary positions.
-In the center of the exterior viewing deck sits Europe’s oldest functioning observatory, which you can use to gaze at the stars above.
-If you have a Copenhagen Card you might as well make the visit, but the novelty of the tower wears off quickly — so I only spent about twenty minutes total here.
-Otherwise you’ll have to pay DKK 40, in which case I’d say this is one tourist attraction you can definitely skip, and you won’t miss out on much either way.
+Built using the royal colors of red and yellow, the tower interior ascends via a spiral ramp you can climb to reach the upper deck with a 360-degree view of Copenhagen.

 Strøget

-After a long morning spent learning about Danish history, it’s time to kick back and relax in the afternoon with some retail therapy.
-Likely the most famous street for shopping in Copenhagen, Strøget is a pedestrian-only, car-free walkway lined with luxury designer stores and Danish boutiques alike.
-Since you can find storefronts like Gucci and Zara anywhere, I’d recommend exploring some Scandinavian design concept stores to really get a pulse on local aesthetics and maybe even pick up a souvenir for the living room while you’re at it!
+After a long morning investigating Danish history, kick back and relax in the afternoon with some retail therapy.
+The most famous shopping street in Copenhagen, Strøget is a pedestrian-only walkway lined with luxury designer stores and Danish boutiques.
+Since you can find storefronts like Gucci and Zara anywhere, explore Scandinavian design concept shops instead to get a pulse on local aesthetics and maybe pick up a souvenir for the living room while you’re at it!

 Dinner - Fleisch

-If you happen to be solo traveling to Copenhagen, Fleisch has a bar counter you can dine at, which coincidentally looks directly into the servers’ drink prep area.
-Since I was essentially staring at the kind Fleisch employees throughout my meal, I ended up chatting with two of them throughout the entirety of dinner.
-Dining alone can be intimidating enough, so I truly appreciated the kind warmth from both of these local Danes as we discussed our respective cultures — and I was quickly informed the rainbow canal street Nyhavn is pronounced “noo-houn” not “nie-haven”… Oops!
+If you happen to be solo traveling to Copenhagen, Fleisch has bar counter seating which coincidentally looks directly into the drink prep area.
+Since I was essentially staring at the kind Fleisch servers throughout my meal, I ended up chatting with two of them throughout dinner.
+Dining alone can be intimidating enough, so I truly appreciated the kind warmth from both of these local Danes as we discussed our respective cultures—and I was quickly informed the rainbow canal street Nyhavn is pronounced “noo-houn” not “nie-haven.”

 Day 2